 Until 30 April 2023

 A new tourist attraction in the capital of the Dukes of Burgundy, Dijon's Cité Internationale de la Gastronomie et du Vin unveils the secrets of French pastry with its first temporary exhibition entitled "C'est pas du gâteau".
-Under the patronage of Pierre Hermé, the exhibition begins with a tour of the world of desserts before delving into the history of the pastries for which France is famous, and their creators, with macaroons at the forefront.
-Galette des rois, Christmas logs, gingerbread, a local speciality, you will exalt your senses before being initiated into virtual baking.
+Under the patronage of Pierre Hermé, the exhibition begins with a world tour of desserts before delving into the history of pastries for which France is famous for.
+Of course, their creators, with macaroons at the forefront, Galette des rois, Christmas logs, gingerbread, a local speciality, you will exalt your senses before being initiated into virtual baking.
 A mouth-watering visit to all gourmets and lovers of the French and Burgundian art of living!